By: Team T09-1 Since: Feb 2019 Licence: MIT

 requirement_add name/IT Professionalism code/IS4231

-to the degree requirement categoryIT Professionalism
+Adds the module codeIS4231to the degree requirement categoryIT Professionalism.

 The two images below this command describes what you should see when you execute the above command